gonzeman0/msoe-csc2210-gonzalez-zych-spa4/README.md

 ### Debugging
 There are to main components to the game:
 1. Map generation.
+Creates a grid of Cell objects, links them with pointers, places hazards and items, and verifies that the exit will be accessible by the player.
 2. Gameplay.
+The actual gameplay: player movement, and item/cell interactions.

 Map generation logic starts and ends in the `Game::Game()` constructor.
 Gameplay logic starts and ends in `Game::start()` method.
 If you utilize a debugger, it may be helpful to place your breakpoints at the start of these members.